Set Up Analytics Apps

 - Hover over Permission Set Assignments just underneath her name at upper left.

 - Click Edit Assignments to see the available permission sets.
 Notice that there are two for Sales Analytics.

 - Select Sales Analytics Admin to give Laura complete all the permissions she needs to create and manage the app.
 (During the custom procedure, you gave her the ability to view the app.)
 Click Add, and click Save.

-As we mentioned, both the custom and basic processes of assigning permissions is typical of Analytics and Analytics apps.
+As we mentioned, both the custom and quick processes of assigning permissions is typical of Einstein Analytics and Analytics apps.
 Some Analytics apps require other steps or wizards to configure particular features.
 And of course, if an app works with specific Salesforce data, it needs access to those objects.
 The Help documentation can guide you on these specifics.